Package Leaflet: Information for the User

 Other medicines and vildagliptin/metformin

-If you need to be administered an injection of a contrast medium containing iodine, for example, in the context of a radiography or examination, stop taking vildagliptin/metformin before the injection or at the time of the injection.
-Your doctor will decide when to interrupt treatment with vildagliptin/metformin and when to restart it.
+If you need to be given an injection of a contrast medium containing iodine into your bloodstream, for example, in the context of an X-ray or scan, you should stop taking vildagliptin/metformin before the injection or at the time of the injection.
+Your doctor will decide when you should stop taking vildagliptin/metformin and when to restart it.

-Inform your doctor if you are taking, have taken recently, or may need to take any other medicine.
-You may need more frequent blood glucose and kidney function tests, or your doctor may need to adjust the dose of vildagliptin/metformin.
+Tell your doctor if you are taking, have recently taken, or might take any other medicines.
+You may need more frequent blood sugar and kidney function tests, or your doctor may need to adjust the dose of vildagliptin/metformin.
 It is especially important to mention the following:

 Taking Vildagliptin/Metformin Almus with alcohol

-Avoid excessive alcohol consumption while taking vildagliptin/metformin, as this may increase the risk of lactic acidosis (see "Warnings and precautions").
+Avoid excessive alcohol consumption while taking vildagliptin/metformin, as this may increase the risk of lactic acidosis (see "Warnings and precautions" section).

 Pregnancy and breastfeeding